Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Query radius

 \section{Query radius}

-As a well-known concequence of concentration, in high-dimensional domains the distance to the nearest neighbour is close to the average distance between two points (cf. e.g. \cite{BGRS} for a particular case).
-We will give a proof of this result in the most general situation.
+It is known that in high-dimensional domains the distance to the nearest neighbour is approaching the average distance between two points (cf. e.g. \cite{BGRS} for a particular case).
+This is a consequence of concentration of measure, and the result can be stated and proved in a rather general situation.
 Denote $\ve_{NN}(\omega)$ the distance from $\omega\in\Omega$ to the nearest point in $X$.
-The function $\ve_{NN}$ is $1$-Lipschitz, and so it concentrates near its median value.
+The function $\ve_{NN}$ is easily verified to be $1$-Lipschitz, and so concentrates near its median value.
 From here, one deduces:

 \begin{lemma} Under our assumptions on the domain $\Omega$ and a random sample $X$, with confidence approaching $1$ one has for all $\e$

 \end{lemma}

 \begin{remark} The result should be understood in the asymptotic sense, as follows.
 We deal with a family of domains $\Omega_d$, $d\in\N$, and the sampling is performed in each of them in an independent fashion, so that ``confidence'' refers to the probability that the infinite sample path belonging to the infinite product